jimbojsb/pseudo/README.md

 ## Requirements
 Pseudo internals currently target PHP 5.4.0 and above.
 It has no external dependencies aside from the PDO extension, which seems rather obvious.

+Pseudo is built and tested with error reporting set to ```E_ALL & ~(E_NOTICE | E_DEPRECATED | E_STRICT)```.
+If you are running in a stricter error reporting mode, your tests will most likely fail due to strict mode method signature violations.
+(This is on the known issues / to do list)